-2 The term "health", in relation to work, indicates not merely the absence of disease or infirmity; it also includes the physical and
+The term "health"-, in relation to work, indicates not merely the absence of disease or infirmity; it also includes the physical and mental elements affecting health which are directly related to safety and hygiene at work.

-The term "project worker" is used to refer to: (i) people employed or engaged directly by the promoter (including the project proponent and the project implementing agencies) to work specifically in relation to the project (direct workers); and (ii) people employed or engaged through third parties to perform work related to core functions of the project, regardless of location (third party workers).
+3 The term "project worker" is used to refer to: (i) people employed or engaged directly by the promoter (including the project proponent and the project implementing agencies) to work specifically in relation to the project (direct workers); and (ii) people employed or engaged through third parties to perform work related to core functions of the project, regardless of location (third party workers).

-The term "supply chain worker" indicates people employed or engaged by the promoter's primary suppliers.
+4 The term "supply chain worker" indicates people employed or engaged by the promoter's primary suppliers.
 Primary suppliers are those suppliers who provide directly to the project goods or materials essential for the core functions of the project.
 The term "core functions" shall be understood as those production and/or service processes essential for a specific project activity without which the project cannot continue.

-5 Fair and just working conditions as required under Art 31 of the Charter of Fundamental Rights of the European Union and Art

-7b of the International Covenant on Economic, Social and Cultural Rights.
+5 Fair and just working conditions as required under Art 31 of the Charter of Fundamental Rights of the European Union and Art 7b of the International Covenant on Economic, Social and Cultural Rights.

-6 As recognised by Art 2 of the Charter of Fundamental Rights of the European Union, Art 3 of the Universal Declaration of Human Rights and Art 6 of the International Covenant on International Covenant on Civil and Political Rights.
+6 As recognised by Art.2 of the Charter of Fundamental Rights of the European Union, Art 3 of the Universal Declaration of Human Rights and Art 6 of the International Covenant on International Covenant on Civil and Political Rights.